Alex DeBrincat: Early life

 DeBrincat was born on December 18, 1997, in Farmington Hills, Michigan, to David and Tracey DeBrincat, who met at Michigan State University.
-His favorite ice hockey player as a child was Pavel Datsyuk, who played for the Detroit Red Wings of the National Hockey League (NHL).
+His favorite ice hockey player as a child was Pavel Datsyuk, who played for the Detroit Red Wings of the National Hockey League (NHL) from 2001 to 2016.
 DeBrincat attended Harrison High School in Farmington Hills for one year before transferring to Lake Forest Academy, a college preparatory school in Illinois.
 Because all hockey players at Lake Forest were required to play a spring semester sport, DeBrincat also played baseball.
 In his single season there, he scored 54 goals and recorded 111 points in 50 games.

 Playing career

 Junior

 DeBrincat signed with the Erie Otters of the Ontario Hockey League (OHL) as a free agent on April 28, 2014.
 At the time, he had planned to play junior ice hockey and then attend the University of Massachusetts Amherst, where he had committed to play college ice hockey for the Minutemen, but he left Lake Forest to play for the Otters.
 Erie general manager Sherwood Bassin had scouted him during Lake Forest's 8–2 rout of the Soo Indians, in which DeBrincat scored three goals and recorded two assists.

 DeBrincat scored his first OHL goal in his first game with the Otters, a 7–1 win over the Saginaw Spirit to open the 2014–15 season.
 After scoring 10 goals and 21 points in 10 games, DeBrincat was named the OHL Rookie of the Month for October 2014.
 He followed that with his first junior hockey hat-trick in a 5–2 win over the Sarnia Sting on November 7.
 He was named the OHL Rookie of the Month again in November with another nine goals and 17 points in 13 games.
 DeBrincat finished the regular season with a six-point game in Erie's 8–7 win over the Niagara IceDogs.
 In addition to securing the Otters' 50th win of the season, DeBrincat finished the season with 51 goals and 104 points, becoming the first rookie in franchise history to score 50 goals and 100 points.
 He added another nine goals and 16 points in 20 playoff games, but the Otters lost to the Oshawa Generals in the J. Ross Robertson Cup finals.
 At the end of the season, DeBrincat followed Connor McDavid as only the second Otter to win the Emms Family Award, given to the OHL Rookie of the Year, and in May, he was named the CHL Rookie of the Year.
 He was also named to the OHL All-Rookie First Team and the Second All-Star Team.